acodeguy/Dunnit/readme.md

 # Dunnit!
 ## Yeah, another iOS to-do list app.

-I created this as a learning exercise whilst getting to grips with Test-Driven Development with Swift in XCode.
+I created this as a learning exercise whilst getting to grips with Test-Driven Development (TDD) with Swift in XCode.
 I wanted to create a simple app from the outside in, starting with feature tests then creating unit tests as and when required.

 ## Features